-The Board of Registration of Cosmetology and Barbering protects the public through regulation of the practice of cosmetology, barbering, and electrology in the Commonwealth of Massachusetts, in accordance with applicable statutes, regulations, and policies.
-The Board issues licenses to qualified individuals, businesses, and schools to engage in the practice of each profession, and seeks to ensure the continued protection of the public health, safety, and well-being by maintaining high standards for each industry.
+The Board of Registration of Cosmetology and Barbering regulates cosmetology, barbering, and electrology in Massachusetts.
+The Board issues licenses to qualified individuals, businesses, and schools to ensure public health and safety by maintaining high standards for these industries.

-Important information for FORFEITURE candidates who are only required to take the practical exam.
+- Important information for LAPSED LICENSE CANDIDATES (Cosmetologists, Aestheticians or Manicurists) who are only required to take the practical exam.
 You must submit documentation to Pearson VUE for a Client EXAM WAIVER for the written section.
 YOU MUST complete this step before making your examination reservation.

-Barbers exams are only available on Saturdays or Mondays.
+- Barber Lapsed License candidates may schedule for the Lapsed Barber Exam AFTER they receive approval from the Board.
+Barbers exams are only available on Saturdays, Mondays or Tuesdays.
 Barber candidates should not schedule for any other days.

 Examination Scheduling Information